Excuses are killer.

 - Waterproof technology so you can shower or swim with it

 Yup.
-This watch can handle that no problem.
+This watch can handle that.

 For those determined athletes looking for ways to level up your training, you need this.